How cigarette smoke damage to house

 How Cigarette Smoke Affects Indoor Surfaces

 Cigarette smoke wreaks havoc on indoor surfaces, leaving behind a trail of damage that’s hard to miss.
-The harmful substances in cigarette smoke can settle on walls, floors, and furniture, creating a sticky residue that’s challenging to remove.
+The harmful substances in cigarette smoke can settle on walls, floors, furniture, fabrics, and other materials, creating a sticky residue that’s challenging to remove.
 This residue, known as thirdhand smoke, can remain on surfaces for months, continually posing health risks to anyone who comes into contact with them, especially if smoked indoors.
+Air vents can also harbor smoke residue and require professional cleaning to ensure all contaminants are removed from the property.

 Financial Impact of Cigarette Smoke Damage